EdDuarte/website/content/projects/vokter.md

 Persistence of detection and matching jobs is also covered, using a custom MongoDB Job Store by Michael Klishin and Alex Petrov.

-# {{< anchor link="#osgi" >}}OSGi-based architecture {#osgi}

-Vokter support for reading of a given ``MediaType`` is provided by Reader modules, where raw content is converted into a clean string filtered of non- informative data (e.g. XML tags).
-These modules are loaded in a OSGi-based architecture, meaning that compiled Reader classes can be loaded or unloaded without requiring a reboot.
-When needed, usually when reading a new document or snapshot, Vokter will query for available Readers by ``Content-Type`` supported.

-This same plugin-like architecture is implemented for Stemmer modules.
-Using a language detection prediction model, Vokter determines the most probable language of the document and queries on-demand for available Stemmers by language supported.

 # {{< anchor link="#indexing" >}}Indexing {#indexing}